stackotter/swift-cross-ui/README.md

 $env:VCPKG_DEFAULT_TRIPLET = "x64-windows"
 ```

-#### Install Gtk 4.10+ package-wide (recommended)
+#### Install Gtk 4 package-wide (recommended)

-You can install Gtk+ inside your package workspace, to have a package-specific dependency store.
+You can install Gtk 4 inside your package workspace, to have a package-specific dependency store.
 First, create a `vcpkg.json` at your package root, e.g.

 ```json
 {